-Simulate Networks in Android Automotive OS (AAOS)
+Simulate networks in Android Automotive OS (AAOS)

 This page describes how to simulate different network conditions on Android Automotive hardware devices in a scalable, low-maintenance way.
 This environment agnostic network simulation uses commonly available Linux tools that can run on Android Automotive hardware devices.